 Completion of the Bachelor of Music will prepare you to pursue employment opportunities in roles such as a:

 - educator at Primary, Secondary and Tertiary levels (once suitable postgraduate qualifications in education have been obtained).

 Course structureYou are required to complete 24 units.
 These include 12 core music units and three minors from the following options:

-- music ensemble
+- ensemble training